linuxpolska/rhsummit18-ansible-windows/README.md

 * Apply for a new email address in @outlook.com domain.
 * Enter the username of your choice (should be relatively short).
 * Set the password and confirm.
-* STOP! do not continue with account setup.
+* STOP!
+Do not continue with account setup.

 ##### Redeem Azure Pass promo code _(takes ~ 5 minutes)_
 * Enter https://www.microsoftazurepass.com/ and `Start` evaluation.